Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

-Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a base, this layout went through about two dozen iterations before I was finally happy with it.
-Most of those changes were to punctuation and infrequent letters, but I also experimented with different consonant-hand setups too.
+Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a base, I went through about two dozen iterations before I had something I was happy with.
+Most of that was experimenting with punctuation and infrequent letters, but I tried out a bunch of consonant-hand setups as well.
 My goal was to have fewer outrolls than other similar layouts and have as few uncomfortable patterns as possible.
 On top of that, I wanted to keep one-handed strings to a minimum

 - add repeat and magic to improve it further.